Tangent $\infty$-categories and Goodwillie calculus: Introduction

 Much of this paper is concerned with the definition of tangent $\infty$-category and the construction of the Goodwillie tangent structure on the $\infty$-category $\Catdiff$.
 However, we also begin the task of extending the current tangent category literature to the $\infty$-categorical context.
 In this paper, we focus on three specific aspects of that theory: functors between tangent categories, differential objects, and jets.

 As with any categorical structure, it is crucial to identify the appropriate morphisms.
-Cockett and Cruttwell introduced in~\cite[2.7]{cockett/cruttwell:2014} two notions of `morphism of tangent structure' (`lax' and `strong'), and in Section~\ref{sec:tangent-functor} we extend those notions to tangent $\infty$-categories.
-Briefly, a tangent functor between tangent $\infty$-categories is a functor that commutes (up to higher coherent equivalences, in the strong case, or up to coherent natural transformations, in the lax case) with the corresponding actions of $\Weil$.
-We give an explicit model for these higher coherences in Definition~\ref{def:tangent-functor-quasi} that, using work of Garner~\cite{garner:2018}, reduces to Cockett and Cruttwell's definition in the case of ordinary categories.
+Cockett and Cruttwell introduced in~\cite[2.7]{cockett/cruttwell:2014} `morphisms of tangent structure', and in Chapter~\ref{sec:tangent-functor} we extend the strong version of their notion to tangent $\infty$-categories.
+Briefly, a tangent functor between tangent $\infty$-categories is a functor that commutes (up to higher coherent equivalences) with the corresponding actions of $\Weilinfty$.
+Our definition, using work of Garner~\cite{garner:2018}, reduces to Cockett and Cruttwell's definition in the case of ordinary tangent categories.

-Differential objects were introduced by Cockett and Cruttwell~\cite[4.8]{cockett/cruttwell:2014} in order to axiomatize the role of Euclidean spaces in the theory of smooth manifolds: these are the objects that play the role of tangent \emph{spaces}.
-In Section~\ref{sec:differential} we describe our extension of the theory of differential objects to tangent $\infty$-categories.
+Differential objects were introduced by Cockett and Cruttwell~\cite[4.8]{cockett/cruttwell:2014} in order to axiomatize the role of Euclidean spaces in the theory of smooth manifolds: these are the objects that are tangent \emph{spaces}.
+In Chapter~\ref{sec:differential} we describe our extension of the theory of differential objects to tangent $\infty$-categories.
 Our description provides a new perspective on differential objects even in the setting of ordinary tangent categories; see Proposition~\ref{prop:diff}.

 Another role for differential objects is in making the connection between tangent categories and the `cartesian differential categories' of Blute, Cockett and Seely~\cite{blute/cockett/seely:2009}.
-Roughly speaking, a cartesian differential category is a tangent category in which every object has a canonical differential structure; for example, the subcategory of $\Mfld$ whose objects are only the Euclidean spaces $\R^n$.
+Roughly speaking, a cartesian differential category is a tangent category in which every object has a canonical differential structure; for example, the subcategory of $\Mfld$ whose objects are the Euclidean spaces $\R^n$.
 We show that a similar relationship (Theorem~\ref{thm:cartesian-differential-structure}) also holds in the tangent $\infty$-category setting after passage to homotopy categories.